WilleLee/wille_logs/README.md

 - [x] edited font size by media query for the tag buttons
 - [x] changed the picture for the profile (profile to avatar)

+#### v1.1.11

+- [x] added a link to the github docs repository in the profile
+- [x] changed the order of projects in the career section
+- [x] added teams and teamworks tags to the personal projects section

 ### Notable Issues

 1. no route groups for the entry page (`/`)